 This might include our business Clients’ or prospects’ names, email addresses, company information, title, countries, phone numbers, and information on which Services they are interested in.
 We do not sell or rent data collected from our websites, but we may provide it to Third-Party service providers such as Customer Relationship Management (“CRM”) platforms as necessary to conduct our business operations.
 In addition to the data collected for our marketing purposes, we also receive and store Personal Data that would be covered under our Services from these website visits so that we can improve our Tapad Services and to analyze our own Client base.

-Tapad offers the rights to access and erasure to the information of the users whose data we collect and process.
+Tapad offers the rights to access, correction and erasure to the information of the users whose data we collect and process.

 Additionally, requesters will be asked to return an executed Certification Form that Tapad will provide at the time of the request that is meant to verify the identity of the requester by way of their own admission and under penalty of perjury, as required by relevant laws.